-Albion Financial Group has three co-founders/owners: William “Toby” Levitt, John Bird and Doug Wells.
+Albion Financial Group has three co-founders: William “Toby” Levitt, John Bird and Doug Wells.
 Levitt serves as the CEO of the firm.
-Bird, the president, has a number of credentials including the certified financial planner (CFP) designation and the chartered financial analyst (CFA) designation and also an MBA.
-The third owner, Wells, is a CFA and a CFP who got an MBA from Stanford and co-hosts two radio shows “Mountain Money” and “The Bottom Line.”
+Bird, the president, has a number of credentials including the certified financial planner (CFP) designation and the chartered financial analyst (CFA) designation.
+He also has an MBA.
+The third owner, Wells, is a CFA and a CFP who got an MBA from Stanford.
+He co-hosts two radio shows: “Mountain Money” and “The Bottom Line.”
 Those three, along with some other employees, own the firm.

-Third on the list is another fee-based firm, Crewe Advisors.
+Next on the list is another fee-based firm, Crewe Advisors.
 The firm has the highest asset minimum, asking new clients for at least $2 million in investable assets to open a new account.
-Formed in 2014, Crewe Advisors is the newest on the list.
+Formed in 2014, Crewe Advisors is one of the newest on the list.
 Crewe is a fee-based firm which means its advisors can earn commissions through the sale of certain securities.
 While this can create a potential conflict of interest, the firm is held to a fiduciary duty to put the needs of the client first.

 The firm offers portfolio management, estate planning, retirement services, tax planning and more.
 You can find Crewe Advisors just south of Capitol Hill on South Temple.

 Advisors at Crewe use fundamental analysis, technical analysis and quantitative analysis to evaluate investment securities.
 The firm uses a variety of investment strategies typical of most financial advisor firms, including long-term trading, short-term trading, short sales, margin transactions, pooled investment vehicles and options trading.